- Talks and Events

 I have been involved in the local startup scene as start-upper and as VP of Youth Hub Catania, a no-profit association focused on enabling and supporting young entrepreneurship, matching people’s skills and organising startup related events (like #AppIdee and Startup Weekends).

-- Back-end dev: Flask, node.js (ExpressJS), ElectronJS, Ruby on Rails
+- Back-end dev: Java EE, Flask, node.js and ExpressJS, ElectronJS.
+In the past: Ruby on Rails

-- System Administration: Server deployment, configuration and hardening (SSH, OpenVPN, etc.)
+- SysAdmin: Bash scripting, nginx configuration, server deployment, configuration and hardening (SSH config, Iptables, firewalld, OpenVPN, etc.)

 - SOA products: Oracle Fusion Middleware 12c (including JDeveloper), Oracle Service Bus 12c, Oracle WebLogic

-- Cloud platforms: Amazon Web Services, Microsoft Azure, Hetzner, Linode, Aruba Cloud
+- Cloud platforms: Amazon Web Services, Microsoft Azure, Hetzner, Linode, Aruba Cloud, Scaleway

-- Other tools: Docker, XSLT, XQuery, Let’s Encrypt, GrSecurity, Gulp, Bower
+- Other tools: Docker, XSLT, XQuery, Let’s Encrypt, GrSecurity, Webpack, Babel

-- Other technical skills: Computer security fundamentals, cryptography and server hardware
+- Other technical skills: Fundamentals of computer security and cryptography

-- Graphical tools: Photoshop (mostly for front-end assets), Sketch by Bohemian Coding
+- Graphical tools: Photoshop (mostly for front-end assets), Sketch by Bohemian Coding, paint.net

-- Soft Skills: Project Management and Tracking, Team Leadership, Team Working, Social Networking, Event Organisation
+- Soft Skills: Problem Solving, Team Working, Project Management and Tracking, Team Leadership, Social Networking, Event Organisation

 - Advance my network and computer security skills

-During my day I write little pieces of code to speed up my work and when in my spare time I dedicate myself to some projects.
+Usually I write little pieces of code to speed up my work and when I have some spare time I dedicate myself to weekend projects.

 Talks and Events